aws-samples/karpenter-blueprints/blueprints/batch-jobs/README.md

   Normal    DisruptionBlocked   36s karpenter   Cannot disrupt Node: Pod "default/5-min-job-9jc4b" has do not evict annotation
 ```

-### Consolidation replace allowed after last job finishes
+### Consolidation Replace allowed after last job finishes
-Around five minutes afer the deployment, the other job finishes:
+Around five minutes after the deployment, the other job finishes:
 ```
 $> kubectl get jobs
 NAME        COMPLETIONS   DURATION   AGE
 5-min-job   1/1           5m40s      5m46s
 ```
-Now, **it is possible to replace the node** by a cheaper and smaller instance because the the NGINX server can be interrupted as it does't contain the `karpenter.sh/do-not-disrupt: "true"` annotation.
+Now, **it is possible to replace the node** by a cheaper and smaller instance because the the NGINX server can be disrupted as it does't contain the `karpenter.sh/do-not-disrupt: "true"` annotation.
 You can check this in the Karpenter logs terminal:
 ```
 {"level":"INFO","time":"2024-01-08T10:48:46.480Z","logger":"controller.disruption","message":"disrupting via consolidation replace, terminating 1 candidates ip-10-0-47-60.eu-west-1.compute.internal/c6g.4xlarge/on-demand and replacing with on-demand node from types c5n.2xlarge, r6a.2xlarge, m6a.2xlarge, m6id.xlarge, m7gd.xlarge and 103 other(s)","commit":"1072d3b"}
 ...